ClaudiaVizcaino/Structured-programming/PIA SP/README.md

 ## Code
 - The code works with the LPM date and the current date, it uses Naegele's rule that it is based on a normal 28-day menstrual cycle, for obtain the gestational age in which the pregnant is.
+1. The code starts by validating the two dates (LMP and the current date) it makes a difference between them counting the leap years and different total days of every month.
+1. After obtaining the difference (of the years, months, and days) it starts calculating the Gestational Age which is given by the following rule:
+**EG=(N° Months x 4)+(1 week every 3 months)**
+1. Finally, the code obtain the Due-Date with the Naegele's rule, the code verify the month if it is higher than 12 and the day if it is higher than 31.
+**Due-Date=LPM-3 Months+1 week**
 ##  References
 1. Calculating a Due Date.
 Johns Hopkins Medicine. (n.d.). https://www.hopkinsmedicine.org/health/wellness-and-prevention/calculating-a-due-date.
 1. Gestational Age. (n.d.). https://manual.jointcommission.org/releases/TJC2016B1/DataElem0265.html#:~:text=Gestational%20age%20(written%20with%20both,Obstetricians%20and%20Gynecologists%20reVITALize%20Initiative).